buildwithusers/awesome-devrel-library/CONTRIBUTING.md

 2. Click on the topic you'd like to contribute to
 3. Now click on the edit icon. ![Step 3 - Click on Edit](https://cloud.githubusercontent.com/assets/170270/9402927/6506af22-480c-11e5-8c18-7ea823530099.png)
 4. You can start editing the text of the file in the in-browser editor.
 Make sure you follow guidelines above.
 You can use [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/).
+Please follow the formatting of other links and include your main takeaway in max 3 lines.
+We try to roughly order the items by quality level, although this is very subjective.
 5. Say why you're proposing the changes, and then click on "Propose file change". ![Step 5 - Propose Changes](https://cloud.githubusercontent.com/assets/170270/9402937/7dd0652a-480c-11e5-9138-bd14244593d5.png)
 6. Submit the [pull request](https://help.github.com/articles/using-pull-requests/)!